adeptex/CTF/time-is.md

 time_is
 ```

 This binary had quite a few steps needed to successfully exploit it.
-Above all, the we were somehow supposed to guess that the server is running `libc6:amd64 2.23-0ubuntu7`.
-Without this knowledge, libc offsets are incorrectly calculated, and the whole exploits fails.
+Above all, we were somehow supposed to guess that the server is running `libc6:amd64 2.23-0ubuntu7`.
+Without this knowledge libc offsets are incorrectly calculated, and the whole exploits fails.

 ## Steps
 * Exploit format string vulnerability to leak stack address and stack canary
 * Calculate libc base address using the leaked stack address
-* Find payload length to overwrite stack canary
+* Find payload offset to overwrite stack canary
-* Find payload length to write to stack
+* Find payload offset to write to stack
 * Generate an execve ROP chain rebasing everything from the libc base address
 * Exploit buffer overflow vulnerability to:
   * Overwrite stack canary using the leaked value